 13. Data Security

 - The Licensor has taken reasonable measures to provide a secure environment for receipt and transmission of information.
-However, since use of the Hosted Version depends, in part, on Third Party Suppliers (e.g. telecommunications carriers) whose performance is outside of the Licensor’s control, the Licensor disclaims all liability for damages arising from the failure of the Hosted Version due to such third parties’ performance.
+However, since use of the Hosted Version depends, in part, on Third Party Suppliers (e.g. telecommunications carriers, data warehouse providers) whose performance is outside of the Licensor’s control, the Licensor disclaims all liability for damages arising from the failure of the Hosted Version due to such third parties’ performance.